JoakimWretlind/codest/README.md

 3. **Splitting code in a components folder.**
 4. **Re-writing the index-file.**
 5. **Basic styling and so far no errors or warnings - also no functions**

+### Second Commit:
+1. **Rewriting, but still keeping the functions to get items from localStorage.
+Both for the movielist and watched movies.
+Might have to be changed.**
+2. **Rewriting the Form.**
+3. **Checking so that the movies gets displayed in watchlist when page is loaded.**